-- The 24-bit O2 or Indy workstation must have a minimum of 32 MB of memory and must be running IRIX 6.2 or 6.3.
-The 20-inch display is strongly recommended for IRISconsole operation, as are XFS filesystems, for their decreased recovery time and typically better performance. - If one of the attached servers is a CHALLENGE S, or if an attached CHALLENGE or Onyx system does not have a Remote System Control port, not all features of the IRISconsole software are available.
+- The 24-bit O2 or Indy workstation or OCTANE workstation must have a minimum of 32 MB of memory and must be running IRIX 6.2, 6.3, 6.4, or 6.5.
+The 20-inch display is strongly recommended for IRISconsole operation, as are XFS file systems, for their decreased recovery time and typically better performance. - If one of the attached servers is a CHALLENGE S, or if an attached CHALLENGE or Onyx system does not have a Remote System Control port, not all features of the IRISconsole software are available.
 An upgrade consisting of an RS-232 plate assembly is available to equip CHALLENGE L servers that lack this port; contact your service representative. - Only cables ordered as IRISconsole options are supported for connecting the Origin, CHALLENGE, Onyx2, and Onyx systems to the multiplexer.
 The IRISconsole Multiplexer Installation Guide describes these cables.